jevgenik/manuals/source/files/software/linux/networking.rst

 systemd-networkd
 ================
 systemd-networkd is a system daemon that manages network configurations.
 Is part of the systemd init system.
-Comapring to NetworkManager, systemd-networkd is a lightweight and low-level network configuration service (us)
+Comparing to NetworkManager, systemd-networkd is a lightweight and low-level network configuration service (us)

 * ``/etc/systemd/network/`` - network configuration files are stored in this directory